sharifware/CS455_Project/README.md

 To run this project, you need Python 3.6 or higher and the following packages:

-TensorFlow
+TensorFlow,
-OpenCV
+OpenCV,
-NumPy
+NumPy,
-Matplotlib
+Matplotlib,
-PIL (Python Imaging Library)
+PIL (Python Imaging Library),
 You can find the complete list of required packages in the requirements.txt file.

 Installation: